-The TLV320AIC3101 is a low-power stereo audio codec with stereo headphone amplifier, as well as multiple inputs and outputs that are programmable in single-ended or fully differential configurations.
+The TLV320AIC3105 is a low-power stereo audio codec with multiple single-ended inputs and and a stereo headphone amplifier.
+The output stages are programmable in single-ended or fully differential configurations.
 Extensive register-based power control is included, enabling stereo 48-kHz DAC playback as low as 14 mW from a 3.3-V analog supply, making it ideal for portable battery-powered audio and telephony applications.

-The record path of the TLV320AIC3101 contains integrated microphone bias, digitally controlled stereo microphone preamplifier, and automatic gain control (AGC), with mix/mux capability among the multiple analog inputs.
+The record path of the TLV320AIC3105 contains integrated microphone bias, digitally controlled stereo microphone preamplifier, and automatic gain control (AGC), with mix/mux capability among the multiple analog inputs.
 Programmable filters are available during record which can remove audible noise that can occur during optical zooming in digital cameras.
 The playback path includes mix/mux capability from the stereo DAC and selected inputs, through programmable volume controls, to the various outputs.

-The TLV320AlC3101 contains four high-power output drivers as well as two fully differential output drivers.
-The high-power output drivers are capable of driving a variety of load configurations, including up to four channels of single-ended $16-\Omega$ headphones using ac-coupling capacitors, or stereo $16-\Omega$ headphones in a capless output configuration.
-In addition, pairs of drivers can be used to drive $8-\Omega$ speakers in a BTL configuration at 500 mW per channel.
+The TLV320AlC3105 contains four high-power output drivers as well as two fully differential output drivers.
+The high-power output drivers are capable of driving a variety of load configurations, including up to four channels of single-ended $16-\Omega$ headphones using ac-coupling capacitors, or stereo $16-\Omega$ headphones in a capacitorless output configuration.